 In Seattle in the 1870’s it was still possible to obtain land in a homestead claim.
 Some who came to Seattle were young adventure-seekers, but many who came seeking land were older men who were trying to make a fresh start; some were veterans of the Civil War.
 Veterans received credit for time served in the war so that they did not have to take a full five years to “prove up a claim” and be awarded ownership of land according to the Homestead Act of 1862.
 They would deduct the number of years served in the war and then only had to live on the homestead claim until the remainder of the time, plus build a house.
 Washington Territory did not send troops to the Civil War but after the war, veterans from all over the USA were attracted to the Pacific Northwest by the availability of land.
 In the 1870’s the first white settlers in the Wedgwood area were Civil War veterans who had come from other states of the USA.

 In 1873 two brothers, Robert & William Weedin of Missouri, came to Seattle with their families.
 Both men were Civil War veterans and, while looking around Seattle and deciding what to do, they worked as policemen.
-(More than 100 years later, descendants of Robert Weedin still served in law enforcement: see Seattle Times article of February 6, 2010.)
+(Descendants of Robert Weedin continued to serve in law enforcement into the twentieth century.
+See Seattle Times article of February 6, 2010, and HistoryLink Essay #3811.)

 Robert Weedin took a homestead claim in the Green Lake area, and today the street named Weedin Place marks part of his land.
 William Weedin’s claim included Wedgwood Rock south of NE 75th Street and east of 25th Ave NE.
 Although the Weedins listed themselves on the census as farmers, it meant primarily that they were landowners.
 The Weedin men worked at logging off the trees on their land and they also supported themselves doing carpentry work.